The Rotating Curriculum: A Tried And True Method For Teaching Large Groups And Multiple Ranks

 The best part was that I actually saw a net increase in the quality of my students, as well as an improvement in their retention of new material.
 Were there some hiccups along the way?
 Sure, but they were relatively minor.
 Overall, using a rotating curriculum in my martial arts school was a huge success, and it did in fact make my life much easier and made my job a lot more enjoyable as well.

 If you’re wondering how I did it, then I’m not going to keep you on the hook any longer.
 As I mentioned in a previous post, one of my goals for the coming year is to catalog and disseminate all the business and teaching systems I’ve developed over the last two decades in my own schools.

 So if you’re wanting to find out how exactly I implemented the rotating curriculum concept in my own studios, you’ll be happy to know that I’ve put together a short yet informative manual called How To Teach Martial Arts Using A Rotating Curriculum In Your Karate School: Secrets to Teaching Multiple Ranks and Large Classes Efficiently With Minimal Staff.

-And, it’s only $2.99 in the Kindle store on Amazon.com.
-Coming in at roughly 35 book-length pages, it’s a quick read but it will give you everything you need to know so you can create your own rotating curriculum for your school.
+And, it’s only $3.99 in my bookstore on this site.
+Coming in at roughly 50 book-length pages, it’s a quick read but it will give you everything you need to know so you can create your own rotating curriculum for your school.

 One more thing… I know that sometimes when a book is priced low, people think it’s not worth much.
 So do me favor if you read it, and leave a review over at Amazon to recommend it so other instructors will know it’s worth the chicken scratch that I’m asking for it. :)